Recursion 2 - Accumulators and indexes

 If the list is already sorted we can write a faster search.
 Start looking in the middle of the list: if that cell is the searched element, you’re done.
 Otherwise, if searched element is lesser do recursion on left sublist, otherwise on right sublist.

-is a list of \(n\) already sorted elementsHINT 1: add indeces parameters
+lstis a list of \(n\) already sorted elementsHINT 1: add indeces parameters

-included and \(n\) includedHINT 2: keep splitting the search interval in halves until you have a 1 element interval (or empty interval)
+iandjare indeces between0included and \(n\) includedHINT 2: keep splitting the search interval in halves until you have a 1 element interval (or empty interval)

-DO NOT use in
+DO NOT use in operator, .find nor .index methods

 [9]: